google/ExoPlayer/drm.md

 efficient and robust than the alternative described above.

 {% include known-issue-box.html issue-id="4133" description="When using this
-license server configuration, adaptation between streams that use different keys will not be completely seamless." %}
+license server configuration, there may be a slight pause in playback when adapting between streams that use different keys." %}

 ### Offline keys ###